V1EngineeringInc/V1EngineeringInc-Docs/docs/mp3dp/index.md

 ### Hardware and frame

-The frame can be just extrusion, extrusions and panels, if you are hardcore you can build it out of just panels but I found that to be to seasonally varible to have an accurate printer.
-Extrusions and panels is teh easiest if you have a CNC to make the panels.
+The frame can be just extrusion, extrusions and panels, if you are hardcore you can build it out of just panels but, I found that to be too seasonally variable to have an accurate printer.
+Extrusions and panels is the easiest if you have a CNC to make the panels.
 If you use panels and extrusions you will use M3x10mm screws and T Nuts, just extrusions you will use whatever your brackets come with (M5 and T nuts).

 Hardware, linear rails all use M3x8 (plus the one stepper mount marked with an “8”, "Y" stepper.)
 M2.5x12 for the endstops, M3x10mm for the steppers, X rail connection, and rail bearings, M5x30 & nuts for all of the assembly.

 Quantities vary depending on build size, more info to come for the assembly.

-Slide in T nuts are better then twist in.
+Slide in T nuts are better than twist in.
 You will need some of both.

 Cut all your rails a 2-3mm short so you have some room to adjust for square.
 There is no advantage to a tight fit on the extrusions.
-If you are using panels you can leave 5mm of room and even more on the Z extrusions to allow for wire management.
+If you are using panels, you can leave 5mm of room and even more on the Z extrusions to allow for wire management.

 ## Assembly